mfactory-osaka/ESPTimeCast/README.md

 &nbsp;
 </details>
 <details>
-<summary>🌐 Web Interface & Settings</summary>
+<summary>🌐 Web Interface & Device Control</summary>
 &nbsp;

-ESPTimeCast includes a built-in Web UI that lets you fully configure the device from any browser — no apps required.
+ESPTimeCast includes a built-in **Web UI** that lets you fully configure and control the device from any browser, no apps required.
+The **Web UI** and **Companion Browser Extension** provide a human-friendly interface for features like timers, icons, stopwatch, and custom messages, using **Message Tokens** (commands such as `[TIMER 5M]` or `[STOPWATCH]`) behind the scenes so you don't have to interact with the API directly.

+For automation and integrations, ESPTimeCast also provides the `/action` API that allows Home Assistant, scripts, browser extensions, and other applications to control the device directly using simple HTTP requests..

 #### You can open the Web UI using either: